-The UF Academic Health Center may be the country's only academic health center with six health-related colleges located on a single, contiguous campus with a nearby VA.
+The UF Academic Health Center is the country's only academic health center with six health-related colleges located on a single, contiguous campus with a nearby VA.
 They include the Colleges of 1) Dentistry, 2) Medicine, 3) Nursing, 4) Pharmacy, 5) Public Health and Health Professions, and 6) Veterinary Medicine.
 The Colleges teach the full continuum of students from undergraduates to professional students to advanced post-doctoral students.

-The Health Science Center is also a world leader in interdisciplinary research.
-Major Institutes and Centers include the Clinical and Translational Science Institute, the Emerging Pathogens Institute, the Institute on Aging, the UF Health Cancer Center, the UF Genetics Institute, and the McKnight Brain Institute.
+The Academic Health Center is also a world leader in interdisciplinary research.
+Major Institutes and Centers include the Clinical and Translational Science Institute, the Diabetes Institute, the Emerging Pathogens Institute, the Institute on Aging, the Institute for Child Health Policy, the UF Health Cancer Center, the UF Genetics Institute, and the McKnight Brain Institute.
 Information on other UF Health centers and institutes can be found at this link.

-The Health Science Center is closely affiliated with the UF Health System.
+The Academic Health Center celebrated its 65th year in 2021, although its oldest college, the College of Pharmacy, was founded in 1923.
+The Academic Health Center is closely affiliated with the UF Health System.
 Together with clinical programs and services across all HSC colleges, the UF Health partnership is helping to create Florida's future healthcare workforce.